iterative/dvc.org/content/docs/command-reference/params/index.md

       train.layers: 9
 ```

-In the examples above, the default parameters file `params.yaml` was used.
-The
+In the examples above, the default parameters file name `params.yaml` was used.
-parameter file name can be redefined with a prefix in the `-p` argument:
+This file name can be redefined with a prefix in the `-p` argument:

 ```dvc
 $ dvc run -d logs/ -o users.csv \
         -p parse_params.yaml:threshold,classes_num \
         python train.py
 ```

-Now let's print parameter values that we are tracking in this
-<abbr>project</abbr>:

 ## Examples: Print all parameter values in the workspace